gramanicu/CarlsenBot/Readme.md

 make run - compiles and runs the bot in terminal make xboard - compiles and runs the bot, using xboard make pack - creates an archive containing the essential files

+It was tested on two ubuntu machines (18 and 19), using the makefile rules, and on a windows 10 machine, using a .jar file build using intellij and winboard 4.8.

 ## Other information